Camel0101/KustoHawk/README.md

 - Defender For Endpoint (DeviceFileEvents, DeviceEvents, DeviceTvmSoftwareVulnerabilities, DeviceRegistryEvents, DeviceNetworkEvents, DeviceProcessEvents, DeviceInfo)

 ### Identity Triage
 - Unified Security Platform Alerts (AlertEvidence, AlertInfo)
+- Sentinel UEABA (Anomalies)
 - Entra ID Logs (AADUserRiskEvents, SigninLogs, AuditLogs, AADSignInEventsBeta)
 - AzureActivity
 - Defender For Identity (IdentityInfo)
 - GraphAPIAuditEvents
-- Defender For Cloud Apps (CloudAppEvents)
+- Defender For Cloud Apps (CloudAppEvents, BehaviorEntities, BehaviorInfo)

 ## Contribute
 Contributions are highly appriciated!
 You can contribute by adding new queries to the JSON files in the [Resources](./Resources/) folder.
 Create a pull request for the new queries.